 - If the vehicle is owned by someone other than the driver, the owner must give permission for its use

 - Students are not to transport other students

 - All drivers must meet the following requirements:

-- Driver must pass the University’s Driver Training class
+- Driver must pass the University’s Driver Safety Awareness Class

 - Driver must have an acceptable driving record, which consists of: